 For the period between 2015-2020, the Department for transport allocated £15.2 billion to Highways England with £6 billion being provided directly to local authorities (excluding London) to maintain local roads.
-In addition, in 2016 the government set up a £50 million Pothole Action Fund rising to £150 million in 2019.
+In addition, in 2020 the government set up a £5 billion Pothole Action Fund.

 The UK government provides separate block grants to the developing regions of Wales, Scotland and Northern Ireland.
 Roadfill® is able to offer local authorities savings of up to 50% on their budgets.